syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ai-assistview/EJ2_ASP.NETCORE/toolbar-items.md

 ## Adding custom toolbar items

-You can also add custom toolbar items in the AI AssistView by using the `e-aiassistview-toolbarsettings`, `e-aiassistview-responseToolbarSettings` & `e-aiassistview-promptToolbarSettings` tag helpers.
+You can also add custom toolbar items in the AI AssistView by using the `e-aiassistview-toolbarsettings`, `e-aiassistview-responsetoolbarsettings` & `e-aiassistview-prompttoolbarsettings` tag helpers.

 ### Prompt

-You can use the `e-aiassistview-promptToolbarSettings` tag helper to add custom items for the prompt toolbar in the AI AssistView.
+You can use the `e-aiassistview-prompttoolbarsettings` tag helper to add custom items for the prompt toolbar in the AI AssistView.

 > To know more about the items, please refer to the [items](./toolbar-items#items) section.